-Wooldridge's practices concern the possibilities of critical art in its uses of what Vilem Flusser called ‘The Universe of Technical Images’: the widespread adoption of mechanically reproducible technologies, such as photography, video, digital text, 3D printing, and printmaking, in a culture of dematerialised labour and supposedly ethereal or immaterial technologies.
-Beginning with photography but not ending there, he is concerned with the everyday uses of readily available images, especially the reproduction of the work of art, which represents a kind of ‘zero degree’ of all photography.
-His artistic practice focuses on making visible the decisions, constructs and expectations that surround reproduction images, and sets out to explore their possibilities through subtle alterations or extensions of the image’s functions.
+His research concerns the possibilities of critical in and around what Vilem Flusser has called ‘The Universe of Technical Images’: the widespread adoption of mechanically reproducible technologies, such as photography, video, digital text, 3D printing, and printmaking, in a culture of immaterial labour and supposedly dematerialized technologies.
+He is concerned with the everyday uses of readily available images, especially the reproduction of the work of art, which represents a kind of ‘zero degree’ of the photographic.
+His artistic practice focuses on making visible the decisions, constructs and expectations that surround the reproduction image, and sets out to explore potentiality over documentation through subtle alterations or extensions of the image’s functions.

 Current research interests include: Futurity in contemporary art and photography; Photography's early and proto-histories, including the history of the experiment; Print-on-demand technologies; Systems and structures of circulation and distribution in the art object.

 - Wooldridge D. Reading Aram Saroyan on the Bus (2016)

 - Wooldridge D. Visibility and Realism: Photography and the Problems of Transparency (2016)

 - Wooldridge D. John Hilliard: Not Black and White (2014)

 - Wooldridge D. The Process The Photograph is Threaded Through: The Images of the Marina Gadonneix and Louise Lawler (2018)

 - Wooldridge D. Technology and Interaction: Penelope Umbrico's TVs from Craigslist (2018)